Brynna: Education

 Brynna is home to one primary school, Brynnau Primary School and is a feeder school for nearby Pencoed Comprehensive School.
 Welsh language provision is catered by Ysgol Gynradd Dolau in nearby Llanharan.

-Opening in 1904 Brynnau Primary School celebrated its centenary year in 2004 with a number of events taking part in the village.
+Opening in 1904, Brynnau Primary School celebrated its centenary year in 2004 with a number of events taking part in the village.

 Governance

-Brynna was also the name of an electoral ward to Rhondda Cynon Taf County Borough Council.
-It formed the western half of the Llanharan community (bordered to the west by Bridgend County Borough) and included Brynna village, Bryncae and Llanilid.
-The ward elected a county councillor.
+Since 2022 Brynna has been within the electoral ward of 'Brynna and Llanharan' on Rhondda Cynon Taf County Borough Council.
+It forms the western half of the Llanharan community (bordered to the west by Bridgend County Borough) and included Brynna village, Bryncae and Llanilid.
+The ward elects three county councillors.

-Following a ward boundary review, Brynna merged with the Llanharan ward to form a new ward named 'Brynna and Llanharan' effective from the May 2022 local elections.
-The new ward elects three county borough councillors.

 Brynna is also a community ward for Llanharan Community Council, electing six of the fourteen community councillors.

 Social life

 Social life in Brynna focuses around The Mountain Hare and Whitehills pubs.
-A previous pub the Eagle Inn is now closed.
-Brynna FC is the local football (soccer) team and it currently plays in the South Wales Bridgend premier division.
+A previous pub, the Eagle Inn, is now closed.
+Brynna FC is the local football (soccer) team and it currently has 3 senior teams.
+The first team play in the South Wales Alliance League, Division 1 West; the second team play in the Bridgend & District First Division and the third team play in the Bridgend & District Second Division.

 Amenities

-Brynna Woods and Llanharan Marsh have recently (2010) been taken over by the Wildlife Trust of South and West Wales and work is in progress to improve access for local people to enjoy this outstanding area for wildlife.
+Brynna Woods and Llanharan Marsh were taken over by the Wildlife Trust of South and West Wales in 2010, with work undertaken to improve access for people to enjoy the area's wildlife.

-2013 will see major work by the Wildlife Trust to improve the habitat of Llanharan Marsh which is one of the few types of 'Valley Mire' habitats in Rhondda Cynon Taff.
-Fencing and subsequent grazing by local Welsh black cattle will help to bring back some of the natural flora and fauna that were previously there.